Requirements to be a priest

 -

-And among all that, there are times for sports, gatherings, jokes in the refectory and long conversations among friends that forge an authentic fraternity.
+And among all that, there are moments for sports, get-togethers, jokes in the dining hall, and long talks among friends that forge an authentic fraternity.

 The four pillars of priestly formation

-Being a priest is not a job, but a new identity: becoming an alter Christus, another Christ.
+Being a priest is not a job, but a new identity: to become an alter Christus, another Christ.

 -

-Human formation: cultivate a personality that is a bridge to Christ and that allows one to be an effective spokesperson for the Church.
+Human formation: to cultivate a personality that is a bridge to Christ and that allows one to be an effective spokesperson of the Church.

 -

-Spiritual formation: develop a deep and mature relationship with Christ through prayer and a virtuous life.
+Spiritual formation: to develop a deep and mature relationship with Christ through prayer and a virtuous life.

 -

-Intellectual formation: know thoroughly the truths of the faith and acquire the skills to teach them to others.
+Intellectual formation: to know in depth the truths of the faith and acquire the skills to teach them to others.

 -

-Pastoral formation: learning to be a true shepherd of souls, accompanying the faithful in their joys and sufferings.
+Pastoral formation: to learn to be a true shepherd of souls, accompanying the faithful in their joys and sufferings.